 Measure success with one source of truth

 It’s important to have a centralized database that safeguards all verified and accurate candidate information.
 Align your goals and your metrics to ensure you are measuring your recruitment marketing efforts accurately and that you then can present what is important to your management.

-Dashboards within your CRM system should offer tailored reports that allow you to have a comprehensive overview of your data and performance.
-Views, clicks, open rates, spam filter rates, and conversions of candidates to hires are some great metrics to start with, that allows you to identify what you can optimize and continue to perfect.
+Dashboards within Avature CRM, offer tailored reports that allow you to have a comprehensive overview of your data and performance.
+Views, clicks, open rates, spam filter rates, and conversions of candidates to hires are great metrics to start with, they allow you to identify what you can optimize and continue to perfect.